 November 1, 2019 – Taylor & Taylor has been recognized in the 2020 Edition of “Best Law Firms” published by Best Lawyers in America for its work in ERISA Litigation and Securities Litigation (both Tier 1 recognitions), as well as more generally for Commercial Litigation, Banking & Finance Litigation, Intellectual Property Litigation, and Mass Tort Litigation / Class actions – Defendants.
-As with the individual Best Lawyers recognition the firm’s selection is based on review by peers in the Triad Region of North Carolina.
+As with the individual Best Lawyers recognition, the firm’s selection is based on review by peers in the Triad Region of North Carolina.

 August 15, 2019 – Dan Taylor has been chosen for the sixteenth consecutive year as one of the Best Lawyers in America 2020.
 The selection is based on reviews by his peers in the Triad Region of North Carolina.
 Dan was recognized for his expertise in Commercial Litigation as well as his specific expertise in the areas of Banking and Finance litigation, ERISA litigation, Intellectual Property litigation, Securities litigation and Mass Tort litigations / Class Actions litigation.